hughperkins/jeigen/README.md

 - Windows Server 2003 R2 64-bit, using Visual Studio 2013, and 32-bit Sun jvm
 - Windows Server 2003 R2 64-bit, using Visual Studio 2013, and 64-bit Sun jvm

+Nuance, the new 1.2 builds (in progress) are built/tested on:
+- Ubuntu 14.04 32-bit, using openjdk-7-jdk 32-bit
+- Ubuntu 14.04 64-bit, using openjdk-7-jdk 64-bit
+- Windows Server 2012 R2 64-bit, using Visual Studio 2010 Express, and 32-bit Sun jvm 1.7
+- Windows Server 2012 R2 64-bit, using Visual Studio 2010 Express, and 64-bit Sun jvm 1.7

 You can use on Mac OS X too, but you'll need to build from source.
 Tested on:
 - Mac OS X 10.11 64-bit  https://travis-ci.org/hughperkins/jeigen